A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Operates seasonally.

-Location: Kenogamissi Lake, Wawaitin Falls, Timmins
+Location: Wawaitin Falls, Timmins

-Nature’s Harmony Eco-lodge, Mattawa
+Nature’s Harmony Ecolodge

-Stay in a traditional, hand-made Mongolian yurt, geodome or canvas tent that exudes coziness and comfort while also minimizing your ecological footprint.
+Stay in a traditional, handmade Mongolian yurt, geodome or canvas tent that exudes coziness and comfort while also minimizing your ecological footprint.

 Operates year-round.